 Participate in a fun activity at the social run to show how much you really love to exercise.
 Set a goal to walk or run 3.5-miles and at the halfway point you’ll reach one of Austin’s bests locally owned running shops, The Loop.
 Snap a selfie with the Cap10K ‘Dillos at The Loop Running Supply Co. for a chance to win raffles prizes.
 Share your achievement in reaching The Loop and you could win.
-Five lucky winners will receive raffle prizes.
+Eight lucky winners will receive raffle prizes.

 How to Enter Contest:

 Photo submissions received at email@example.com will be organized in a photo album on the Statesman Cap10K Facebook page.
 Photos assigned a raffle number in the order that they were received.
-Three (5) raffle numbers will be drawn at random by event staff to determine the winners.
+Five (5) raffle numbers will be drawn at random by event staff to determine the winners.
 Photo submission period starts at 8:00 a.m. and ends at 11:59 p.m. on 3/14/20.
 Winners announced and contacted on 3/16/20.

 Attend Austin 10K’r social events to complete miles towards your Marathon Kids training log.
 Each social event will have its own Marathon Kids family 1-mile route and map.
 Marathon Kids can earn a special edition armadillo half-mile or one-mile achievement stamp in their training log for participating.
 As an additional bonus Marathon Kids headquarters will award prizes for kids with the special edition armadillo achievement stamps on their training logs.
 So, start your training and collect those stamps.